Living Healthy with Diabetes

 Smokers are 30% to 40% more likely than nonsmokers to develop diabetes.
 If you have diabetes, smoking is even worse because you’re:

-• More likely to get nerve damage and kidney disease
+• More likely to develop problems such as nerve damage and kidney disease

 • Three times more likely than nonsmokers to die prematurely of heart disease or stroke